HolgerBovbjerg/ifttt-cpu/program/README.md

 This assembler is made for use with the iftt-cpu

 ## Guideline
 The assembler needs an input file with assembly code.
 One line can only contain one instruction to be performed.
+Possible register names are r1, r2, r3, ... , r32.
+Memory addresses are given in hex values equivalent to up to 16 bit.
+Program memory addresses are given in hex values equivalent of up to 10 bit.
+Immediate data is given in integer values between 0 and 255.
+OBS: The current assembler does not support signed number operation.
 The available instructions are currently as following
 1. NOP
 The NOP instruction does not need operands as nothing is done